gopalkoduri/intonation/README.rst

 The intonation python module has broadly four classes:

 -  **Intervals**: defines an object which has a set of intervals, of course!
-It has basic functions that facilitate the easy access to these intervals.
+It has a set of basic functions that facilitate an easy access to these intervals.
 -  **Histogram**: defines a histogram object with methods used to find peaks using different methods and plot them.